shimisnow/utm-manager/README.md

   } );
 ```

 The given examples are the simple ones.
-Read the documentation for the real thing.
+Read the [basic section](examples/basic.md) and [advanced section](examples/advanced.md) for more examples.

 ## Documentation